PhuongNHT1/aws-bootcamp-cruddur-2023/journal/week0.md

 ![](img/week0_20230215063944.png)
 - Create 1 custom budget for experimence
   - Choose [Customize] > [Usage budget]
-  - Choost Create alert when using > 80% of the threshold
+  - Choose Create alert when using > 80% of the threshold
   - Ex: you set the usage budget is 2000 Hours for EC2 service, then 80% mean 1600 Hours
 ![](img/week0_20230215064936.png)